eqmvii/berlin-zero/prompts.md

 After reviewing that file, produce one chapter_summary.md file in each of the 15 folders (chapter31 - chapter45) found in part3/.

 Each of those 15 chapter_summary.md files should contain a short summary of the chapter of the novel - we will expand on them later.

+# Now write a chapter

+Open and read only the file part2\chapter16\chapter_summary.md - do not open or look at other files in the project.

+After reviewing that file, create a chapter_content.md file in part2\chapter16.

+Write the full chapter for the story in that markdown file.
+It should be about 1,300 words.
+Make it exciting!

+# repeat for 3

+Repeat exactly those steps in the following folders:

+part2\chapter17
+part2\chapter18
+part2\chapter19

+# Finally Working at sacle

+SWE-1-lite

+Repeat exactly those steps in the following 11 folders:

+part2\chapter20

+and each sequentially numbered folder through and including:

+part2\chapter30